Getting started with NubOps

 9. Click on “Review + assign” and assign the role.
 You should now see that the role has been assignedSecretCreated

-1. Click on the current project at the top right in NubOps and select “All projects”
+1. Open the projects window at the top right in NubOps.

-9. Click on “Close”, close any additional windows and then you’re ready to start using NubOps
+8. Click on “Close” and then you’re ready to start using NubOps.

 Depending on how many subscriptions you want to analyse, and the number of resources in each subscription, it will take longer time to retrieve all data.
 If it takes too long you can remove the app registration from one or more subscriptions until it takes an acceptable amount of time according to your personal preferences on how long you want to have to wait.